gregvonkuster/docker-galaxy-ChIP-exo/README.md

 With the additional ``-v /home/user/galaxy_storage/:/export/`` parameter, docker will mount the folder ``/home/user/galaxy_storage`` into the Container under ``/export/``.
 A ``startup.sh`` script that starts Apache, PostgreSQL and Galaxy within the Container will recognize the export directory with one of the following results:

-  - In case of an empty ``/export/`` directory, it will move the [PostgreSQL](http://www.postgresql.org/) database, the Galaxy database directory, Shed Tools and Tool Dependencies and various configuration scripts to /export/ and symlink back to the original location.
+  - In case of an empty ``/export/`` directory, it will move the [PostgreSQL](http://www.postgresql.org/) database, the Galaxy database directory, Shed Tools, Tool Dependencies and various configuration scripts to /export/ and symlink back to the original location.
   - In case of a non-empty ``/export/``, (e.g.,if you continue a previous session within the same folder) nothing will be moved, but the symlinks will be created.

+This enables you to have different export folders for different sessions - i.e., real separation of your different projects.

+With the additional ``-v /home/user/galaxy_storage/:/export/`` parameter, docker will mount the folder ``/home/user/galaxy_storage`` into the Container under ``/export/``.
+A ``startup.sh`` script that starts Apache, PostgreSQL and Galaxy will recognize the export directory with one of the following results:

+  - In case of an empty ``/export/`` directory, it will move the [PostgreSQL](http://www.postgresql.org/) database, the Galaxy database directory, Shed Tools and Tool Dependencies and various config scripts to /export/ and symlink back to the original location.
+  - In case of a non-empty ``/export/`` (e.g., if you continue a previous session within the same folder), nothing will be moved, but the symlinks will be created.

 This enables you to have different export folders for different sessions - i.e., real separation of your different projects.